What is a Patch Cable? - Qiling

 Patch Cable Ethernet Cable

--Used for connecting switches or routers in a patch panel over short distances -Mainly used for long-distance device connections
+8P8C connectors, also known as modular connectors, are used for connecting switches or routers in a patch panel over short distances.
+They are commonly used in data centers and computer networks. -Mainly used for long-distance device connections

 -Is shorter than an Ethernet cable -It's longer than a patch cable and covers long distances

--Has connectors at both ends -It's not compulsory for it to have connectors at both ends since it terminates directly on a connected device
+-Has connectors at both ends The cable does not necessarily need to have connectors at both ends, as it can be directly connected to a device.

 -Has a stranded structure to enhance its flexibility -Is not stranded since it's used for long distances